trk-life/trk-life/docs/api/02-users.md

 Returns a JSON object containing these properties:

-* status: Always returned, and contains either "fail", along with a message (see below), or "success" along with the user object and the new token.
+* status: Always returned, and contains either "fail" or "success".

 * message: Always returned, containing a user-friendly message with the failure reason or a success message.